SurgicalRoboticsUMA/autonomous_aspirator/code/readme.md

 ## 4. Blood Segmentation Network

-The bleeding detection module is based on a :contentReference[oaicite:0]{index=0}, widely used for biomedical image segmentation.
+The bleeding detection module is based on a U-Net architecture, widely used for biomedical image segmentation.

 ### Model Summary